KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 }
 ```

-You can use the view builder `controller` parameter to access ``KeyboardInputViewController/state``, ``KeyboardInputViewController/services`` and any other properties and functions you need.

 > Warning: The ``KeyboardInputViewController/setupKeyboardView(_:)-qfea`` view builder provides you with an unowned controller reference, since referring to self may cause memory leaks.
 However, since it's a ``KeyboardInputViewController`` you still need self to refer to your specific controller.
 If so, you MUST use `[weak self]` or `[unowned self]`, otherwise the self reference will cause a memory leak.

 ### How to set up KeyboardKit for the main app target

-You can use KeyboardKit in your main app, to check the enabled and Full Access status of a keyboard, provide keyboard settings, link to System Settings, etc. It's a great place for app settings, since it has more space.
+You can use KeyboardKit in your main app, to manage the enabled and Full Access status of a keyboard, provide keyboard settings, link to System Settings, etc. It's a great place for app settings, since it has more space.

-The easiest way to set up KeyboardKit for your app is to use the ``KeyboardAppView`` as root view, which takes a ``KeyboardApp`` and sets up everything it needs, including app group syncing, registering your [KeyboardKit Pro][KeyboardKitPro] license key, etc.
+The easiest way to set up an app is to use a ``KeyboardAppView`` root view, which uses a ``KeyboardApp`` to set up everything it needs:

 ```swift
 @main